Atharvadethe/Data_Science_Lab/README.md

 Browse the repository for specific notebooks and scripts to see example analyses and experiments.

-Instructor: Dr. Nikesh Shelke Sir.
+Instructor: Dr. Nilesh Shelke Sir.